-Keywords: Afghanistan's Buddhist Heritage, Bamiyan Buddha Statues, Buddhist Centers in Afghanistan, Buddhist Religious Missionaries, Cultural Influence of Buddhism, Gandhara and Kushan Buddhism, Silk Road and Buddhism the land.
+Keywords: Afghanistan's Buddhist Heritage, Bamiyan Buddha Statues, Buddhist Centers in Afghanistan, Buddhist Religious Missionaries, Cultural Influence of Buddhism, Gandhara and Kushan Buddhism, Silk Road and Buddhism profound thoughts of the ancient world, buried in the land.
 These reflections are manifested in cultural and artistic treasures, including magnificent statues, golden and metallic coins, grand monuments, and ancient buildings.
 The architecture and fine arts of these relics were exceptional for their time, astonishing enlightened minds.
 Historians argue that Afghanistan has preserved and recorded the history of human civilization, blending Eastern and Western influences.
-The American scholar Benjamin Rowland described Afghanistan breathtakingly beautiful country, praising its artistic heritage and unspoiled craftsmanship.
+The American scholar Benjamin Rowland described Afghanistan as breathtakingly beautiful country, praising its artistic heritage and unspoiled craftsmanship.
 He depicted its landscapes as surreal and aweinspiring, particularly highlighting the quiet deserts of Kandahar, surrounded by towering mountains that create a mesmerizing moonlit view.
 This description aligns with the country's historical richness, which has witnessed grand and periods.
-Afghanistan's historical glorious achievements, particularly its artistic remains, reflect influences from Greek, Roman, Buddhist, Hindu, and above all, Islamic cultures.
+Afghanistan's glorious historical achievements, particularly its artistic remains, reflect influences from Greek, Roman, Buddhist, Hindu, and above all, Islamic cultures.
 Many of these artifacts are now preserved in the National Museum of Afghanistan.